Modern Claims Platform

 3. Prioritized modularity, scalability, and WCAG compliance to support long-term modernization goals

-4. Partnered closely with product owners and developers to ensure proposed designs aligned with the technical roadmap
+4. Partnered closely with product owners and developers to ensure proposed designs fit anticipated technical constraints and budget parameters

 03